Moving Between Manila's NAIA Terminals

 4:00 AM to 8:00 PM

-This is useful if you do not have an onward boarding pass or if you are simply moving between terminals for another reason.
+It's useful if you don't have an onward boarding pass, or you're moving between terminals for another reason.

-The NAIA Loop also uses public roads, so travel time can vary depending on traffic conditions around the airport.
+The Loop also runs on public roads, so travel time depends on traffic around the airport.
+Check how the roads into NAIA are moving before you count on a quick hop between terminals.

 Outside UBE Express operating hours

 The UBE Express NAIA Loop operates only from 4:00 AM to 8:00 PM.
-Outside these hours, use other airport transport options instead, such as taxis, ride-hailing, or other available ground transportation.
+Outside those hours, use taxis, ride-hailing, or other ground transport instead.

 See our full guide to getting to and from NAIA for taxi, Grab, and bus options.